Philippe-C/ProgrammingAssignment2/README.md

 	# create a *square* matrix (necessary as `solve` only works with square matrices)
+	# once again an important remark, we assume that the code will use only invertible matrices!
 	A <- makeCacheMatrix( matrix(c(1,2,3,4), nrow = 2, ncol = 2) )

 	summary(A)